Vylpes/Droplet/CONTRIBUTING.md

 #### Prerequisites

-In order to download necessary tools, clone the repository, and install dependencies via `npm` you need network access.
+In order to download necessary tools, clone the repository, and install dependencies via `yarn` you need network access.

 You'll need the following tools: